Kevin-Beck/BulletRPG/README.md

 ## Todo List
- - Dropping stack creates only 1 object on ground, access lootable object and set the amount
+- Reimplement ItemObject and replace all Inventory related objects with Items instead of gear
 - Create utility that can get nearest point on navmesh for any class to use, allow users to drop items to a point on the map
- - Add hover icon to inventory buttons
-- Serialization on GameEvent on inventory object fails, if you use inventory, then close and restart, the UnityID for the event changes.
-Just use different delegate system instead of game events
-- ~~Build enemy animations and attacks~~ always needing more
-- ~~Add Items~~ always need more
-- Create structure for each item slot and what they add to the player
-- Create integration for those item structures
 - Tile system
-- Fix Inventory from rotating when equipping, (only delete the spot that was equipped, leave the rest alone)
 - Add UI element for shoot timer cooldown
 - UI elements for picking skills/equipments/boosts
-- Objects for player character stats
 - System for unlocking new playable characters / growing characters from base eggs
 - Build out level terrains, build out level cameras
 - UI elements for character screen before levels